dnocode/DnoLib/readme.md

 ##Teacher
-Useful component for creating tutorial for now its just implements a default tutorial lesson card.
+Useful component for creating app tour for now its just implements a default tutorial lesson card.

 ###Characteristics
 * allows to add lesson card view related to activity or button click
 * manage persistence of lesson already learn
 * internal holder pattern

 ###Todo

 1. implements view custom layout
 2. when a lesson is set to be repeated more than once, implements possibility  to pass LessonArgs List as arguments
 3. any help   suggestion  is appreciated